alegrigoriev/vss2git/README.md

 only converting the indent characters to tabs or spaces.
 This doesn't apply to code lines split by backslash characters '`\`'.
 Their continuation lines are always left as is.

+`ReindentContinuation="extend"` controls formatting of C/C++ statements spanning several lines.
+It applies apply simple formatting rules, but doesn't allow to shrink existing indents of those lines.

+`ReindentContinuation="smart"` controls continuation of function call and function header lines, and also of parenthesized expressions in other contexts.
+If a function argument list is split to multiple lines, it will continue from the position of its opening parenthesis.

 `FormatComments="No/Yes/all/oneline,slashslash,multiline"` attribute controls reindentation of various styles of comments.